Motherhood & Making Meaning: A Mandala Workshop

-As we approach the hectic holiday season, with all of it’s typical chaotic rhythms—not to mention the added layers of distance and discomfort that may come in this COVID era—we invite you to take some time to truly ground in gratitude and your sense of self as a mother.
+As we approach the new year, with all of it’s typical chaotic rhythms—not to mention the added layers of distance and discomfort that may come in this COVID era—we invite you to take some time to truly ground in gratitude and your sense of self as a mother.

 Join art therapist Lida Sunderland, ATR-BC, LGPC, in this virtual workshop, and learn how a mandala practice can help you release expectations and judgments, and promote curiosity and reflection.
 Absolutely no experience with art making is required; a simple materials list will be provided, and you’ll be taught how to harness the inborn creativity that exists in us all.

 -introductions and time to connect mom-to-mom